Chootin/ChEdit/README.md

 PgDown - go to end of document

-Home - go to start of line
+Home - go to start of line/ first non whitespace character on line

 End - go to end of line